 The Orleans programming model raises productivity of both expert and non-expert programmers by providing the following key abstractions, guarantees and system services.

 Familiar object-oriented programming (OOP) paradigm.
 Actors are .NET classes that implement declared .NET actor interfaces with asynchronous methods and properties.
 Thus actors appear to the programmer as remote objects whose methods/properties can be directly invoked.
-This provides the programmer the familiar OOP paradigm by turning method calls into messages, routing them to the right endpoints, invoking the target actor’s methods and dealing with failures and corner cases in a completely transparent way.
+This provides the programmer the familiar OOP paradigm by turning method calls into remote method invocations: sending messages, routing them to the right endpoints, invoking the target actor’s methods and dealing with failures and corner cases in a fully transparent way.

 Single-threaded execution of actors.
-The Orleans runtime guarantees that an actor never executes on more than one thread at a time.
+The Orleans runtime guarantees that actor’s code never executes on more than one thread at a time.
 Combined with the isolation from other actors, the programmer never faces concurrency at the actor level, and hence never needs to use locks or other synchronization mechanisms to control access to shared data.
 This feature alone makes development of distributed applications tractable for non-expert programmers.

 Transparent activation.
 The Orleans runtime activates an actor as-needed, only when there is a message for it to process.
 This cleanly separates the notion of logical creation of an actor, which is visible to and controlled by application code, and physical activation of the actor in memory, which is transparent to the application.
-Orleans is similar to virtual memory in that it decides when to “page out” (deactivate) or “page in” (activate) an actor; the application has uninterrupted access to the full “memory space” of logically created actors, whether or not they are in the physical memory at any particular point in time.
+Orleans is similar to virtual memory in that it decides when to “page out” (deactivate) or “page in” (activate) an actor; the application has an uninterrupted access to the full “memory space” of logically created actors, whether or not they are in the physical memory at any particular point in time.
 Transparent activation enables dynamic, adaptive load balancing via placement and migration of actors across the pool of hardware resources.

 Location transparency.
 An actor reference (proxy object) that the programmer uses to invoke the actor’s methods or pass to other components only contains the logical identity of the actor.
 The translation of the actor’s logical identity to its physical location and the corresponding routing of messages are done transparently by the Orleans runtime.
 Application code communicates with actors oblivious to their physical location, which may change over time due to failures or resource management, or because an actor is deactivated at the time it is called.